balderdashy/sails-docs/concepts/Deployment/Scaling.md

 Deploying your app to a PaaS like Heroku or Modulus is dead simple.
 Depending on your situation, there may still be a few devils in the details, but Node support with hosting providers has gotten _really good_ over the last couple of years.
 Take a look at [Hosting](http://sailsjs.org/documentation/concepts/deployment/Hosting) for more platform-specific information.

-### Deploying your own Sails cluster on multiple servers
+### Deploying your own cluster

-+ Deploy multiple instances (aka servers running a copy of your app) behind a load balancer
++ Deploy multiple instances (aka servers running a copy of your app) behind a [load balancer](https://en.wikipedia.org/wiki/Load_balancing_(computing)) (e.g. nginx)
-  + Start up Sails on each instance using `forever`
-  + More on load balancers: <https://en.wikipedia.org/wiki/Load_balancing_(computing)>
   + Configure your load balancer to terminate SSL requests
-  + Because of this, you won't need to use the SSL configuration in Sails-- the traffic will already be decrypted by the time they reach Sails.
+  + But remember that you won't need to use the SSL configuration in Sails-- the traffic will already be decrypted by the time it reaches Sails.
+  + Lift your app on each instance using a daemon like `forever` or `pm2` (see http://sailsjs.org/documentation/concepts/deployment for more about daemonology)

 ### Optimization